mpicbg-scicomp/snakemake-workflows/spim_registration/timelapse/README.md

 In the first part (common) of the yaml file the key parameters for the processing are found.
 These parameters are usually dataset and user dependent.
+The second part contains the advanced and manual overrides for each processing step.
+These steps correspond to the rules in the snakefile.

 1. Software directories